 Sensei Matt Hogan

-Matt has 35 years of experience training in martial arts starting with Okinawan Shorin Ryu at the age of 13.
-Matt holds the rank of Yondan (4th degree black) in Matsumora Orthodox Shorin Ryu and Nidan (2nd degree black) in Hakutsuru (White Crane) through Hanshi Larry Vellucci.
+Matt has 35 years of experience training in martial arts starting with Okinawan Shorin Ryu at the age of 13 and is currently a Godan (4th degree black belt) in Okinawan Shorin Ryu through Hanshi Richie Bernard.
+He also holds the ranks of Yondan (4th degree black) in Matsumora Orthodox Shorin Ryu and Nidan (2nd degree black) in Hakutsuru (White Crane) through Hanshi Larry Vellucci.
 Additionally, he holds teaching grade of Waka-Renshi issued through Hanshi Bernard and the ShidokanUSA Federation.

 Relocating multiple times for work, Matt had the opportunity to train in Chinese Kenpo for 4 years in Albuquerue, New Mexico under Sifu Jacob Stuyvesant.
 Additionally, he spent 3 years studying Okinawan Kempo with Shihan Rich Pelletier and 4 years studying American Kenpo under Sensei Elain Chauvin.
 Matt teaches the Matsumura Seito Shorin Ryu kata passed down by Hanshi Vellucci.
 He is a member of and Regional Northeast Director for Kobukan Karate Federation.
 Crane Karate Academy is a proud member with licensure through the ShidokanUSA Federation.